 From the lido and the promenade to the town centre, Penzance oozes that traditional seaside town charm whilst managing to feel inexplicably Cornish.
+Take a look at our Penzance webcam for a live HD view of the promenade by the sea.

 In amongst the old Georgian buildings of Penzance you’ll find all the fixtures and fittings of a brilliant beach holiday in Cornwall while still enjoying the perks of a slightly bigger town (hello shopping) and benefitting from a rich and colourful history.
 Penzance makes a great base to explore the wild west of Cornwall.
 Within a fairly close vicinity you’ll find St Michael’s Mount and the Minack Theatre.
 Newlyn and Mousehole are a short stroll from Penzance, these two slightly smaller towns encapsulate Cornwall’s fishing and craft industries - perfect for gifts or finding a local treat for dinner in your holiday let.